 We love Silver Lake’s Dinosaur Coffee for its beautifully designed space, ample seating, and, on the weekend bagels from the Yeastie Boys truck that usually pulls up curbside.

 The Semi Tropic in Echo Park is a restaurant and bar at night, but, during the day, it’s ideal for coffee drinking and working with free wifi, plenty of power outlets, and arguably the hippest coffee shop in the neighborhood.

 Midcity: Fairfax Village

 Cofax Coffee is a must, if only because their breakfast burrito is one of our favorites in the city.
-And Paramount Coffee Project is the perfect place for a bite of breakfast and Aussie-style (flat white, anyone?) coffee.
 If Instagram gold is your game, then Alfred Coffee on Melrose Place is a must for its posh yet charming energy.

 LUNCH WITHOUT LINES

 One of the reasons we take lunch so seriously here in Los Angeles is because some of LA’s best food is only available during lunch hours.